 I usually wake up ready to take on the day.
 Sometimes I feel like I need a little kick in that direction.
-Perhaps it is that I feel like I need some time more vibrant and refreshing for breakfast.
-If your mornings are a bit hectic, this is a great start that you can prepare the night before and as it does make quite a bit, is great to keep in the fridge for a day or two or can equally be share.
+Perhaps it is that I feel like I need something more vibrant and refreshing for breakfast.
+If your mornings are a bit hectic, this is a great start that you can prepare the night before and as it does make quite a bit, it is great to keep in the fridge for a day or two or can equally be share.

 I used to wake up at around 6 and had a whole morning practice that I set out for myself; starting with yoga, I followed it with dry skin brushing.
 I’d jump into the shower for a quick clean and get myself dressed quickly so I could take my dog out.
 I’d make myself breakfast, though sometimes It would take too long and I ended up eating in the car.
 I finally moved into the habit of making myself smoothies before I went to bed.
 This made my morning much more fluid and relaxing!

-This antioxidant-rich, pH balancing and protein and fibre filled smoothie will keep you going, boost your immune system and prevent you from starting your morning off with a foggy brain!
+This antioxidant-rich, pH balancing and protein and fiber filled smoothie will keep you going, boost your immune system and prevent you from starting your morning off with a foggy brain!
 Start your day off right by feed your body good wholesome nutrients.

 A 118-gram banana has about 467.3 grams of potassium, which is a good source.
 It also has 0.7 mg of B6 Pyridoxine.
 B6 is responsible for manufacturing neurotransmitters in the body.
 Neurotransmitters are chemicals that transport signals between nerve cells.
-The vitamin is essential for normal brain growth and function, and aids in the production of hormones serotonin and norepinephrine, hormones which reflect on mood and melatonin levels in the body.
+The vitamin is essential for normal brain growth and function, and aids in the production of hormones serotonin and norepinephrine, hormones that reflect on mood and melatonin levels in the body.

 An 82-gram beet (raw), is a good source of Potassium (266 mg), sodium (64 mg), Calcium (13 mg), Phosphorus (33 mg), Folate (89 mg) as well as being a source of beta carotene.